divz1996/da-projects/README.md

 # Data Analytics Projects
-This repo will hold my mini-projects and capstone projects across Productivity & Agentic AI Tools and EdTech domains.
+Mini + capstone projects across Productivity & Agentic AI and EdTech.
+Each folder is self-contained with data, notebooks, and a short case readme.